Mratyunjay-ch-45/USER_CRUD_TEST/README.md

 > React app will open at `http://localhost:5173`
 ```

-manually go this frontend route to test the API's
+manually go to this frontend routes to test the API's

 1.Signup:http://localhost:5173/signup
 2.Login:http://localhost:5173/login